tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ## Acknowledging Alarms

 Alarms can be in either `acknowledged` or `unacknowledged` state.
-See [Acknowledgement Status](#acknowledgement-status) for more details.
+See @ref:[Acknowledgement Status](#acknowledgement-status) for more details.
 The state can be changed to `acknowledged` by simply using `acknowledge` api of alarm service.
 Apart from this api, setting severity can also change the Acknowledgement Status of an alarm.

 Alarm can either be auto-acknowledgeable or not auto-acknowledgeable.
-This behavior is driven from [alarm metadata](#metadata).
+This behavior is driven from @ref:[alarm metadata](#metadata).
 When an alarm is not auto-acknowledgeable, whenever it's severity changes to anything except Okay, it's Acknowledgement Status becomes
 `acknowledged`.
 If it is changing from any severity to Okay, Acknowledgement Status remains same.